DavidRandallPeters/UnrealEngine/UE4_025_3rdPerson-K_Pickups.md

 - Hold **M** and **left-click** to create a *multiply* node - we'll use this to amplify the colour - essentially making it glow more
 - Connect the **Constant3Vector** node's output to the **Multiply** node's **A** input
 - Connect the **Multiply** node's output to **Emissive Color** - (replacing the existing input)
-> We're currently multiplying by *1* - which has no effect - we now need to provide a higher value to multiply by
+> We're currently multiplying by *1* - which has no effect - we now need to provide a higher value to multiply by.
 - With the **Multply** node selected, adjust the value of **Const B** in the **Details** panel to your liking
-> For now, I'm going with *40*
+> For now, I'm going with *40*.
 - Hit **Apply** and **Save**

 <br>